I needed to power a 5 horsepower 3 phase electric motor but I only had access

 BUT WAIT - THERE'S MORE

-Mark has had a theory for a very long time.
-We know from Albert Einstein that time and space are relative and therefore are not constant.
-Affecting one affects and changes the other.
-Gravity warps space and also time.
-Speed also warps time.
-Time runs slower wherever gravity is strongest.
-This is because gravity curves space-time.
-Also, the faster the relative velocity between two people or places, the greater the time dilation between one another.
-They say this rate of time diminishes to zero as one approaches the speed of light.
-This effect is not linear.
-It is exponential like the Mohs hardness scale or the Richter earthquake scale.
-For sufficiently high speeds, near the speed of light, this effect is dramatic.
 For example, a persons perceived one year of travel near the speed of light might correspond to ten years of time on Earth.
 That said, our time here on earth is influenced by speed because, as you know, we are traveling through space at somewhere around 2+ million miles per hour.
 So we can see that our perceived time is slower, about 0.5% slower, than the time of something standing still in space.
-We also know on earth we are influenced by the gravity of the earth, the sun, and the galaxy we are traveling through space in so our perceived time is also slowed by all that gravitational influence.
+We also know on earth we are influenced by the gravity of the earth, the sun, the galaxy, and the dark matter we are traveling through space in so our perceived time is also slowed by all that gravitational influence.
 This effect is also exponential where higher gravitational influence cause the most dramatic effects.
 Adding up the slowing of our time resulting from our speed and the gravity that is influencing us means that our perceived time is slower than actual time in space without these influences.
 So, when we look out into the universe, we see the universe not only expanding but speeding up (accelerating) because our time is running slower than what we are looking at.
 Therefore, Mark doubts that the speed of galaxies in the universe are accelerating away from one another as scientist's have speculated.
 The universe is expanding, maybe, but not accelerating.
 Mark has been mulling over this concept for years.
 Some think this concept has merit and many think it is nuts.
 What do you think?

 One of the newest ways of looking at the expansion of the universe, and a remarkably interesting one indeed, speculates that the galaxies in the universe are all speeding away from one another as a function of their distance from the observer where some galaxies are traveling away from us at more than the speed of light.
 This is because space in that area of space is expanding at greater speeds the farther something is away.
 So, a galaxy 4 light years away is traveling away from us 4 times faster than a galaxy 2 light years away.
 If we were to travel at the speed of light in one direction, there would be galaxies disappearing before our eyes because they are so far away that they are moving away from us faster than the speed of light because, where they are, space is expanding faster than the speed of light.
 Furthermore, this expansion of space in all directions is going on relative to every other point in space.
 What makes no sence to me is that to some observer far far away, we should then be expanding faster than the speed of light but we do not see that kind of expansion in our area of space?
 And, this expansion is supposedly all caused by a substance we can neither see and apparently does not affect us - dark matter and dark energy.
 Called dark because we have no idea what it is but without it the universe, mass wise, does not work.